-Our faculty, students and researchers are actively engaged in research in the areas of Signals, Communications and Networking; Solid State Electronics; Optics and Photonics; and Energy Systems.
+Our faculty, students and researchers are actively engaged in research in the areas of Networking & Communications; Solid State Electronics; Optics and Photonics; and Power & Energy Systems.

 We carry out research on fundamental aspects of signal acquisition, data representation, transmission, and processing, single and multi-user wireless point-to-point and networked communications.